 From climate change to social justice, much of the twenty first century challenges humankind faces are a result of the limits of our economic systems.
 This course explores a new model for thinking about our economy, based on the realities of the limits of the natural world and the goals of a healthy society.
 This model is rooted in a view that our economic systems are bounded by our social systems, which in turn are bounded by the limits of the natural environment.
 An understanding of this revised economic view provides a clearer framework for solving social and environmental problems.
-Credits: 1

-BUS 300: Independent Study
+BUS 300 : Independent Study

 To be arranged with faculty.
 Department chair approval required.
-Credits: 1-12

-BUS 304: Advertising and Promotion
+BUS 304 : Advertising and Branding

 A course in the planning, creation, and use of advertising for those who may be called upon to make advertising decisions.
-Includes historic, economic, and ethical aspects of advertising and sales promotion; coordination with the marketing system; creation of printed and broadcast advertising; use of media; strategy campaigns; and coordination with other phases of sales promotion such as pointof-purchase and special promotion devices.
-The students in the class develop a real-world advertising campaign.
-Credits: 3
+Includes historic and ethical aspects of advertising; positioning and branding; creative strategy and evidence-based ad principles; principles of layout and design; choice of media.
+The students in the class develop and test a real-world advertising campaign.